 (3) "FIDM report" refers to the results from a data match that occurs between the support enforcement tracking system (SETS) and the information obtained from financial institutions doing business in Ohio as described in rule 5101:12-1-90 of the Administrative Code.
 The office of child support (OCS) within the Ohio department of job and family services (ODJFS) will make the FIDM report available to the CSEA.

 (5) "Withdrawal directive" means an order to a financial institution to withdraw a specific amount of funds from an obligor's account and transmit the withdrawn funds to OCS.
-For Ohio FIDM purposes, the withdrawal directive is accomplished via the JFS 04055, "Financial Institution Account Withdrawal Directive" (rev. 09/2006).
+For Ohio FIDM purposes, the withdrawal directive is accomplished via the JFS 04055, "Financial Institution Account Withdrawal Directive" ( effective or revised effective date as identified in rule 5101:12-55-99 of the Administrative Code).

 (C) Before the CSEA elects to impose an access restriction on an account, the CSEA shall: